Puppet Tutorial for Beginners - The BEST Step-By-Step Guide | ACTE

 Puppet Tutorial

-Puppet Tutorial is the second blog of Puppet blog series.
-I hope you have read my previous blog on “What is Puppet” that explains Configuration Management and why it is important with the help of use-cases.
+Puppet Tutorial is the second blog of the Puppet blog series.
+I hope you have read my previous blog on “What is Puppet” which explains Configuration Management and why it is important with the help of use cases.

 In this Puppet Tutorial following topics will be covered: